 Ducourthial, the archaeologist and researcher for Lyon’s Archaeology Department, got to work right away.
 In the summer of 2007, he and his team of archaeologists spent six weeks almost entirely underground studying the Fishbones.
 It took three years to reach a conclusion.
 Many of the wells piercing the Fishbones were much more modern than the original structure and had been concreted over in places, so it was difficult to find parts of the original structure to carbon date.
 As an added impediment, city residents had dumped their rubbish in wells for centuries, so although the laurel wreath was definitely Roman, it had lain alongside 21st-century plugs and sockets.
 Under layers of graffiti , however, they discovered Roman inscriptions: scrawled names, numbers, and even evidence of people practicing writing the alphabet.
 In 2010, using radiocarbon dating, the conclusion was drawn: the Fishbones were Roman, built between 100 BC and the 1st century, around the same time as the Amphitheater of the Three Gauls.
 Nazim had got one thing right though: the tunnels had indeed been connected to the Sarrazinières Tunnels.

 One great enigma remains: the purpose of the tunnels.
-This June, specialists commissioned by Lyon’s Archaeology Department (including geologists and historians) will present their hypotheses at a seminar; in keeping with the years of mystery surrounding the tunnels, it is unclear if the findings will be publicly released.
-Numerous theories have already been debunked: the tunnels were not a water drainage system, a refuge, or a catacomb.
+In 2022 June, specialists commissioned by Lyon’s Archaeology Department (including geologists and historians) presented their hypotheses at a seminar; in keeping with the years of mystery surrounding the tunnels, there was no definitive answer.** Numerous theories have already been debunked: the tunnels were not a water drainage system, a refuge, or a catacomb.
 That the Fishbones had been linked to the Sarrazinières Tunnels further mystifies matters; if they were merely used for storage, why did they need to be attached to eight miles of tunnels stretching out of the city?

 Ducourthial has a hypothesis of his own: Although the Fishbones were not purpose-built to house the secret treasure of the Knights Templar, he says there’s a strong possibility that they were a sort of treasure trove.